-NUMBER OF ACTIVE AND RETIRED PARTICIPANTS AS OF JUNE 30, 2019
+NUMBER OF ACTIVE AND RETIRED PARTICIPANTS AS OF JUNE 30, 2020

 GROUP NUMBER

-Retired participants and beneficiaries currently receiving benefits 215
+Retired participants and beneficiaries currently receiving benefits 235

-Terminated participants and beneficiaries entitled to benefits but not yet receiving benefits 54
+Terminated participants and beneficiaries entitled to benefits but not yet receiving benefits 62

-Active Participants 170
+Active Participants 171

-Total 439
+Total 468

 2. Another such item is the schedule of funding progress as shown below.
-As can be seen in column 3 of the table below, the funded ratio decreased over the first four of the last 10 years but the funded ratio has been increasing each year since June 30, 2013.
-In addition, the UAAL as a percentage of payroll, shown in column 6, had decreased for five consecutive valuations before increasing this year.
+As can be seen in column 3 of the table below, the funded ratio decreased this year after increasing for the past six years but the funded ratio for 2020 remains at a healthy level.
+In addition, the UAAL as a percentage of payroll, shown in column 6, had decreased for five consecutive valuations before increasing the past two years.